 Now I was confused and anxious.

 I found a therapist and a dietician for my daughter, and before long, the therapist told us that she'd need an intensive treatment program (partial hospitalization PHP).
-I fought this tooth & nail; anything to keep her in school for...
+I fought this tooth & nail; anything to keep her in school for the next semester, anything to keep her out of tha...

 Am I going nuts?